 - The next step is to unlock the hardware wallet using a PIN.

 - Finally, one needs to authorize and confirm the transaction on the wallet screen.
-The wallet can be unplugged afterwards.
+The wallet can be unplugged afterward.

 What are the advantages and disadvantages of crypto hardware wallets?